open-learning-exchange/planet/docker/README.md

 This docker compose can be use for your development environment and very handy, you can spawn the development environment in a matter of seconds and start your development.
 Your code changes in host folder are automatically reflected to docker and ready to test in your browser.

 ## How to use
+I will divide this how to use into two sections, for development and for production.
+It is interesting to run our development environment on top of isolated docker container.

+### For Development

+### For Production

 1. Move to `docker` folder
 2. Run the following command to spawn your environment for the first time